| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 Alienation Syndrome.
 If anybody truly recognizes how one parent can vilify another parent during the divorce process,

 they can't deny the existence of Parental Alienation.
+To understand

 the symptoms of Parental Alienation you need to look at the parents' behavior.
 To understand the symptoms of Parental Alienation